Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 Publishing 20 blog posts a month sounds productive.
 It's not if most of them just sit there doing nothing.
 This client was writing about environmental topics and general food safety.
 None of it connected to their products.

-One high-quality post per month made more sense.
+One high-quality post per month, properly siloed and optimised for that silo, made more sense.
 Longer.
 More detailed.
-Actually about the problems their products solved.
-Proper internal linking to product pages.
+Actually about the problems their products solved, supported by proper internal linking to product pages.

 Check what visitors see first on your product pages.
 If it's an enquiry form, a long paragraph about your company, or anything that isn't the product and how to buy it, that's your problem.